ben-bay/py-twitter-bot/README.md

 Code to easily make your own twitter bot.

 ## Getting Started
-Before this can work, create an app with your [Twitter Developer](https://developer.twitter.com) account.
+Before anything in this module can work, create an app with your [Twitter Developer](https://developer.twitter.com) account.

 Next, fill out these fields in `tokens.py`:
 ```python
 CONSUMER_KEY    = "?"